Virtual cinematography: On-set effects

 The widespread adoption of visual effects spawned a desire to produce these effects directly on-set in ways that did not detract from the actors' performances.
 Effects artists began to implement virtual cinematographic techniques on-set, making computer-generated elements of a given shot visible to the actors and cinematographers responsible for capturing it.

-Techniques such as real-time rendering, which allows an effect to be created before a scene is filmed rather than inserting it digitally afterward, utilize previously unrelated technologies including video game engines, projectors, and advanced cameras to fuse conventional cinematography with its virtual counterpart.
+Techniques such as real-time rendering, which allow an effect to be created before a scene is filmed rather than inserting it digitally afterward, utilize previously unrelated technologies, including video game engines, projectors, and advanced cameras to fuse conventional cinematography with its virtual counterpart.

-The first real-time motion picture effect was developed by Industrial Light & Magic in conjunction with Epic Games, utilizing the Unreal Engine to display the classic Star Wars “light speed” effect for the 2018 film Solo: A Star Wars Story.
-The technology used for the film, dubbed “Stagecraft” by its creators, was subsequently used by ILM for various Star Wars projects as well as its parent company Disney’s 2019 photorealistic animated remake of The Lion King.
+The first real-time motion picture effect was developed by Industrial Light & Magic (ILM) in collaboration with Epic Games, utilizing the Unreal Engine to display the classic Star Wars "light-speed" effect for the 2018 film Solo: A Star Wars Story.
+The technology used for the film, dubbed "Stagecraft" by its creators, was subsequently used by ILM for various Star Wars projects as well as its parent company Disney's 2019 photorealistic animated remake of The Lion King.

-Rather than scan and represent an existing image with virtual cinematographic techniques, real-time effects require minimal extra work in post-production.
+Rather than scanning and representing an existing image with virtual cinematographic techniques, real-time effects require minimal extra work in post-production.
 Shots including on-set virtual cinematography do not require any of the advanced post-production methods; the effects can be achieved using traditional CGI animation.